-The Compliance Program has Government Programs Compliance Policies (See Appendix E) that address:
+The Compliance Program has policies (See Appendix E) that address:

-- Measures to prevent, detect and correct noncompliance with Government Program requirements; and - Measures to prevent, detect and correct FWA.
+- Measures to prevent, detect and correct noncompliance with government program requirements; and - Measures to prevent, detect and correct FWA.

-The Compliance Program, including this Government Programs Section, Standards of Conduct and the Government Programs Compliance Policies, shall be posted on the Company's intranet site which is available and accessible to all Government Contract Holder workers.
-The Ethics and Compliance Department will maintain documentation appropriate to show that the Standards of Conduct and Government Programs Compliance Policies were made available to workers.
+The Compliance Program, including this Government Programs Section, Standards of Conduct and the Government Programs Compliance Policies, shall be posted on the Company's intranet site which is available and accessible to all Government Contract Holder employees.
+The Ethics and Compliance Department will maintain documentation appropriate to show that the Code of Conduct and Government Programs Compliance Policies were made available to employees.